Skip to content

 Step 2: Install dependencies

-It is recommended to install snakemake and run the workflow with conda, mamba or micromamba.
+It is recommended to install snakemake and run the workflow with conda or mamba.
+Miniforge is the preferred conda-forge installer and includes conda, mamba and their dependencies.

 Step 3: Create snakemake environment